Genetically modified (GM) and engineered (GE) food

 Glyphosate is alleged to degrade the soil, e.g. by killing soil bacteria, as well as causing harm to wildlife in water courses and rivers.

 It’s important, though, to keep GM and glyphosate as distinct issues in our minds.
-There can be GM without glyphosate, and glyphosate can be and is used very widely even in countries with no GM food.
+There can be GM (or GE) crops without glyphosate being used, and glyphosate can be and is used very widely even in countries with no GM or GE food.

 Care for Creation